Gama99/Gama99/README.md

 ### Hey, I'm Leonardo - aka Gama99 👋

-## I'm recent Computer Engineer graduate at Virginia Tech 🎓 - Networking & Cybersecurity
+## I'm a Computer Engineer graduated at Virginia Tech 🎓

 - 📥 I’m currently looking for job positions
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2023 Goals: Learn TypeScript and Rust, Contribute more to Open Source projects
+- 🥅 2024 Goals: Learn TypeScript and Rust, Contribute more to Open Source projects
 - ⚡ Fun fact: I am also a DJ 🎧 | Can also do really cool magic tricks 🃏

 ### Connect with me: